Plan Your Trip to the Museum of Life and Science

-Strollers and Wheelchairs: Being accessible for all is one of the museum’s highest priorities.
-As such, the entire campus – indoor and out — is easily navigable via strollers and wheelchairs.
-Additionally, five manual wheelchairs are available on loan for free on a first-come first-serve basis.
-Strollers are also available for rent (single $2/day, double $4/day) on a first-come first-serve basis.
+Accessibility for all is one of the museum’s highest priorities.
+As such, the entire campus — indoors and out — is easy to navigate via strollers and wheelchairs.
+Additionally, five manual wheelchairs are available on loan for free on a first-come, first-serve basis.
+Strollers are also available for rent (single $2/day, double $4/day) on a first-come, first-serve basis.

-Pro tip: Make sure to pack sunblock, hats, and a change of clothes to make play in outdoor exhibits safe, fun, and fuss free.
+Make sure to pack sunblock, hats, and a change of clothes to make play in outdoor exhibits safe, fun, and fuss-free.